“Operation Cratchit” Christmas Food Drive

 Pod

-Thank you to everyone that supported our yearly food drive that benefits the Stanford Settlement Neighborhood Center.
-As a community, we donated over 32,000 pounds of food and over $18,000.
-These donations indicate a 36% increase from last year, and our 50% student participation also increased from last year.
+Thank you to everyone that supports our yearly food drive that benefits the Stanford Settlement Neighborhood Center.
 These donations will help the Stanford Settlement provide annual Christmas baskets to neighbors needing extra help during the Christmas holidays.

 What is “Operation Cratchit”?